 - The fellowship applications will be posted on Symplicity at Mitchell Hamline School of Law, University of Minnesota Law School, and University of St. Thomas School of Law.

 - In Symplicity, Minnesota Justice Foundation will be the employer name, and the job title will be “MJF Summer Fellowship – [agency name]. “ There will be a separate Symplicity posting for each fellowship.

 - Address the cover letter to “Dear Supervising Attorney”, and if you choose to include a mailing address in your cover letter, research the host agency’s address and use that (not MJF’s).

 - Questions about the application process should be directed to the MJF staff attorney at your school, not to the agencies.

 - Thank you notes to the agencies are permitted following interviews.

-- Applicants may bring a writing sample or list of references to the interview, but they are not accepted online prior to interviews.
+- Applicants may bring a writing sample or list of references to the interview, but they are not accepted prior to interviews.

 - By virtue of applying, applicants affirm that they have read the Contract and List of Responsibilities and agree to comply should they be offered and accept a fellowship as an MJF Summer Fellow.

 - Each agency makes its own interviewing and hiring decisions.
 Each is required to interview a minimum of three applicants, including in their applicant pool at least one 1L and one student from each Minnesota law school.